 Plumerias are tropical plants and thrive in warm & sunny weather.
 Plumerias can be grown in most areas of the United States, but will do specially well in warmer climates like in Southern California.
-Plumerias can be grown in pot containers or directly in the ground.
+Plumerias can be grown in containers or in the ground.
 During the months of active growth, ample sun, fertilizer, and water are essential.
 Healthy plumeria will grow vigorously and bloom regularly and profusely when they receive a minimum 6 hours of daily sun light and fed with the proper fertilizer.
-Plumeria loves water, but can not tolerate wet feet, so they must be planted in highly organic fast draining potting soil mixed with perlite, with a slightly acidic ph level ranging from 6.0 to 6.7.
+Plumeria loves water, but can't tolerate a "wet feet", so they must be planted in highly organic fast draining potting soil mixed with perlite, with a slightly acidic ph level ranging from 6.0 to 6.7.
 Caring for the plumeria depends on the season of the year.
 If you live in a cold part of the country, bring your plants out of storage in the spring, watch them grow and bloom in the summer, prepare for dormancy in the fall and store it back in the winter.
-If you leave in a warm region where temperatures don't drop below 40 degrees during the winter, keeping the plants outside all year around is totally safe.
+If you live in a warm region where temperatures don't drop below 40 degrees during the winter, keeping the plants outside all year around is totally safe.

 Spring & Summer